rust-lang/rfcs/text/0000-std-aware-cargo.md

 This proposal aims to make `core` and `std` feel a little bit less like a special case compared to other dependencies to the end users of Cargo.
 This proposal aims to minimize the number of new concepts introduced to achieve this, by interacting, configuring, modifying, and patching `core` and `std` in a similar manner to other dependent crates.

 This RFC proposes the following concrete changes, which may or may not be implemented in this order, and may be done incrementally.
-The details and caveats around these stages are discussed in the Reference Level Explanation.
+The details and caveats around these stages are discussed in the [Reference Level Explanation][reference-level-explanation].

 1. Allow developers of root crates to recompile `core` (and `compiler-builtins`) when their desired target does not match one available as a `rustup target add` target, without the usage of a nightly compiler.
 This version of `core` would be built from the same source files used to build the current version of `rustc`/`cargo`.
 2. Introduce the concept of "stable features" for `core`, which allow the end user to influence the behavior of their custom version of `core`, without the use of a nightly compiler.